Gary Anthony Sturgis: Career

 Sturgis made his acting debut in the romantic thriller film The Big Easy (1986).
 He later starred in the film Blaze (1989) as Marquez' Son.

-Sturgis later appeared as an antagonist in two of Tyler Perry's movies, Diary of a Mad Black Woman (2005) and Daddy's Little Girls (2007), as well as the movie Pride (2007), starring Terrence Howard, and co-stars in the independent feature directed by Cedric the Entertainer, Chicago Pulaski Jones.
-He has also landed television roles in his early career such as a recurring character by the name of Caz in the General Hospital spin-off, Port Charles, as well as smaller roles on The District, NYPD Blue, Malcolm and Eddie and Girlfriends.
+Sturgis later appeared as an antagonist in two of Tyler Perry's films, Diary of a Mad Black Woman (2005) and Daddy's Little Girls (2007), as well as the film Pride (2007), starring Terrence Howard, and co-stars in the independent feature directed by Cedric the Entertainer, Chicago Pulaski Jones.
+He landed television roles in his early career such as a recurring character by the name of Caz in the General Hospital spin-off, Port Charles, as well as smaller roles on The District, NYPD Blue, Malcolm and Eddie and Girlfriends.

-In the mid 1990s, he began booking voice-over jobs in commercials and trailers.
+In the mid-1990s, he began booking voice-over jobs in commercials and trailers.
 He served as the voice of the Monday night (and later Tuesday night) lineup on the now defunct UPN network, promoting such series as The Parkers, Moesha, Half & Half, Girlfriends, The Hughleys and many others.
 Simultaneously in 1997 and 1998, he was also the daily announcer for the late night talk show, VIBE, starring Chris Spencer and later, comedian Sinbad.
 Sturgis never had a contract for either job stating that he would just "keep coming everyday until they tell me to stop."
 This lasted for the duration of the network and the talk show respectively.

 Sturgis appeared on the cover of The Hollywood Reporter in 2002 in celebration of his voice over efforts.
-In addition to promos for network television, he also did several Hollywood movie trailers such as Bones, The Wood, Crossroads, Two Can Play That Game and The Others.
+In addition to promos for network television, he also did several Hollywood film trailers such as Bones, The Wood, Crossroads, Two Can Play That Game, and The Others.